MarkHanoteau/MarkHanoteau.github.io/_posts/2021-06-17-Scrum-Kanban.md

 If this resonates with you, this post was written especially for you.
 By adding more items to your workload, you extend the duration it will take to complete it.
 This unravels into an unsustainable cycle when more work inevitably comes in.
 As you concentrate on frenetically completing tasks, you lose focus of the bigger picture and miss opportunities to rectify the cumulative work.
 If the speed of delivery suffers, it ultimately threatens work quality, revenues, team morale and stakeholder credibility.

 This [Busy Bee Paradox](https://hakanforss.wordpress.com/2014/11/18/the-busy-bee-paradox/) is substantiated by a theorem called Little's Law.
-[Little's Law](https://www.process.st/littles-law/) relates how long it takes to finish work to how much work you can complete given your current work in progress.
+[Little's Law](https://www.process.st/littles-law/) calculates how long it takes to finish work given how much work you complete and your work in progress.

 ![Little's Law](https://www.process.st/wp-content/uploads/2017/11/littles-law-formula.png)